WojciechMatuszewski/btc-guessr/README.md

 # BTC Guesser

-Guess the next price of BTC in USD... with a twist – the multiplayer component!
+Guess the next price of BTC in USD... with a twist – it is a multiplayer game!

 _The price of the BTC in USD refreshes every 60 seconds or so_.